arkadius/tsc-reload/README.md

 ## Interoperability

 This lib is just a thin wrapper for *TypeSafe* config wirtten in *Java*.
 You still can mix it with other libs like e.g. [Ficus](https://github.com/ceedubs/ficus).
-Example code (please make notice that were used JFunctionConversions enable in test sources):
+Example code (please make notice that were used JFunctionConversions available in test sources):
 ```scala
 import pl.touk.tscreload._
 import java.time._